jsnanigans/mcpm/README.md

 ```

 - `allow`: Array of tools to include (optional).
 Accepts an array of strings or a space-separated string.
-- `deny`: Array of tools to exclude (optional).
-Accepts an array of strings or a space-separated string.
 - `logging` (optional): Boolean.
 If `true`, enables logging to file for this server.

 ## Logging